LiliamBuild and Guide

 Tags: Single DMG, ATK+, SPD+

-This hit ignores shields and will seal the target’s Max HP equal to 50% of the damage dealt.
+This damage ignores Shield.
+When the target is a non-boss, destroys max HP equal to 100% of the damage dealt.

 Level 3: Increases the final damage boost to 50%.